elct9620/aotoki.gem/README.md

 # Aotoki

-TODO: Write a gem description
+Nothing in this gem, just a practice.

 ## Installation